tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ## How to check if this really works
 Once all the projects are generated using the T4Templates
 By default Domain project will contains one entity named Sample.cs, it also generated Repository and Services for sample entity.
-The classes highlited in green will get generated for **each entity** defined in the Domain project entities folder The Classes highlighted in red gets re-generated every time with entity details
+The classes highlighted in green will get generated for **each entity** defined in the Domain project entities folder.
+The Classes highlighted in red gets re-generated every time with entity details.
 ![Imgur](https://i.imgur.com/9AAuzNp.png)

 ## Code First approach